The top ten things you don’t know about the CCTSIWendy Meyer | CCTSI Sep 14, 2021

 8. The CCTSI built Colorado PROFILES, which includes an extensive catalog of biomedical researchers from all four campuses.
 PROFILES provides the tools for investigators to find experts, potential collaborators and mentors.

-10. A large portion of the clinical trials that take place at both University of Colorado Hospital and Children’s Hospital Colorado use the CCTSI’s Clinical and Translational Research Centers that are housed in each hospital.
+10. A large portion of the clinical trials that are conducted at University of Colorado Hospital and Children’s Hospital Colorado use the CCTSI’s Clinical and Translational Research Centers, which are located in each hospital.